Vigo: Demographics

-By language, according to 2013 data, 7.68% of the population spoke exclusively in Galician, and 51.39% in Spanish; 11.38% spoke in Galician more often than Spanish, and 29.55% more often in Spanish than Galician.
+By language, as of 2013, 7.7% of the population spoke exclusively in Galician, and 51.39% in Spanish; 11.4% spoke in Galician more often than Spanish, and 29.6% more often in Spanish than Galician.
 This made Vigo the least Galician-speaking city in Galicia.

-The creation of Vigo Metropolitan Area was approved in 2016 and, in addition to Vigo, it originally accounted for the following 13 municipalities: Baiona, Cangas, Fornelos de Montes, Gondomar, Moaña, Mos, Nigrán, Pazos de Borbén, O Porriño, Redondela, Salceda de Caselas, Salvaterra de Miño and Soutomaior.
+The creation of Vigo metropolitan area was approved in 2016 and, in addition to Vigo, it originally accounted for the following 13 municipalities: Baiona, Cangas, Fornelos de Montes, Gondomar, Moaña, Mos, Nigrán, Pazos de Borbén, O Porriño, Redondela, Salceda de Caselas, Salvaterra de Miño and Soutomaior.
 It has been however suspended since its creation.
 The European Union's Directorate-General for Regional and Urban Policy assigns Vigo a wider functional urban area (FUA), with 21 municipalities and a population of 541,000 inhabitants.

-Government and administration
+Administration

+Local government

-Vigo is a municipality, the basic level of local government in Spain.
-The Ayuntamiento (concello in Galician) is the body charged with the municipal government and administration.
-The Plenary of the concello is formed by 27 elected municipal councillors, who in turn invest the mayor.
+The city council (Concello de Vigo) is the body responsible for the governance and administration of the municipality, the lowest level of local government in Spain.
+The plenary of the concello is formed by 27 elected municipal councillors, who in turn invest the mayor.
+The council meets at the Casa do Concello at the Praza do Rei.

-The last municipal election took place on 26 May 2019, leading to a plenary formed by 20 councillors from the Socialists' Party of Galicia–PSOE, 4 from the People's Party, 2 from the Marea de Vigo and 1 from the Galician Nationalist Bloc.
-The current mayor is Abel Caballero (Spanish Socialist Workers Party), who has won four mandates in a row since becoming mayor in 2007.
+The last municipal election took place on 28 May 2023, leading to a plenary formed by 19 councillors from the Socialists' Party of Galicia–PSOE, 5 from the People's Party and 3 from the Galician Nationalist Bloc.
+The current mayor is Abel Caballero of the Spanish Socialist Workers Party), who has won five mandates in a row since becoming mayor in 2007.

-Parishes

-Vigo is administratively divided into 23 parroquias ("parishes").